cmawhorter/kue/Readme.md

 });
 ```

-This is useful to avoid tearing down and recreating external connections and/or jobs could be combined.
+Job Sets can be useful to avoid tearing down and recreating external connections and/or combining similar job work.
 With the example above, instead of sending 2 emails to tj, they could be combined into a single welcome email.

 See examples/sets.js for more.